 The Economic Development staff offers business development services to Cambridge small businesses.
 Staff assist businesses from many business sectors, including minority-owned and women-owned businesses.
 For information on the City of Cambridge's purchasing policies and vendor registration, click here.

-The Directory serves as marketing and networking tool connecting minority and women-owned businesses with large and small companies and institutions looking for opportunities to work with this specific business community.
+The Directory serves as marketing and networking tool connecting women-owned and minority-owned businesses with large and small companies and institutions looking for opportunities to work with this specific business community.

-List Your Women or Minority-Owned Business in the Directory
+List Your Women-Owned or Minority-Owned Business in the Diversity Directory

-The Economic Development Division of the Community Development Department collects information about Cambridge’s minority and women-owned businesses on an ongoing basis.
+The Economic Development Division collects information about Cambridge’s and women-owned and minority-owned businesses on an ongoing basis.
 If your business is eligible please complete the survey and return it to the Economic Development Division for inclusion in the next updated version of the directory.

 Go to the Diversity Directory Business Questionnaire